tee3/boost-build-vcs/vcs.rst

 Overview
 --------

-The Boost.Build ``vcs`` module exposes an extremely limited subset of version control system functionality to Boost.Build projects for a set of supported version control system back ends.
+The Boost.Build ``vcs`` module exposes a limited subset of version control system functionality to Boost.Build projects for a set of supported version control system back ends.
 Currently, Boost.Build ``vcs`` supports Subversion and Git.
 Other systems should be straightforward to implement.